ENMU baseball hopes new, local talent creates success

 PORTALES, N.M.
-(KRQE) – Like every other collegiate program in the county, Eastern New Mexico University baseball had their season cut short and are now preparing for 2021.
-Riley Price took over as head coach this past season of the Greyhounds and is seeing how hard it is to coach in the Lone Star Conference.
+(KRQE) – Like every other collegiate program in the country, Eastern New Mexico University baseball had their season cut short and are now preparing for 2021.
+Riley Price took over as head coach of the Greyhounds this past season and is seeing how hard it is to coach in the Lone Star Conference.

 Price is making the most of it though and is really trying to keep a local feel to his team.
 “It’s going to be around 18 that we are going to bring back next year that are actually from New Mexico and I think its really important.
 You know, as far as tuition cost and things like that, I mean we have been able to get some serious talent because of it, but I think its extremely important.
 I am not doing my job right if I don’t get out and see what New Mexico has to offer,” said Price.